jvalenzuela/atform/doc/source/org.rst

 i.e., *every* test will be numbered with the same quantity of fields.

-When using two or more numbering fields, |project_name| refers to each field as a level, with the leftmost field as level zero, increasing up to the number of configured levels minus one.
-For example, when configured for three levels, tests will be numbered *x.y.z*; where *x* is level zero, *y* is level one, and *z* is level two.
+When using two or more numbering fields, |project_name| refers to each field as a level, with the leftmost field as level one, increasing up to the number of configured levels.
+For example, when configured for three levels, tests will be numbered *x.y.z*; where *x* is level one, *y* is level two, and *z* is level three.

 The following example shows the two commands for organizing tests into sections: